clojure-liberator/liberator/index.md

 # Liberator's place in the ecosystem

 Liberator resources are ring handlers and fit exactly in the clojure web development environment.
-Typicall you will use liberator together with a routing library like compojure and a library to generate the representation in HTML, like hiccup or library that generates json.
+Typically you will use liberator together with a routing library like compojure and a library to generate the representation in HTML, like hiccup or library that generates json.